MS-DOS and Windows command line lh command

-Used to load programs in to high memory to free up your conventional memory, this command is used in your autoexec.bat file.
+The lh (load high) command is used to load programs in to high memory to free up conventional memory.
+This command is used in the autoexec.bat file.

 Loads a program into the upper memory area.

 LOADHIGH [drive:][path]file name [parameters] LOADHIGH [/L:region1[,minsize1][;region2[,minsize2]...] [/S]][drive:][path]file name [parameters]